mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

   * **Clear & Present Pain:** They acutely feel the pain of SaaS fragmentation and cost for core operational tools.
   * **Sufficient Budget & WTP:** They have established budgets and are willing to pay for solutions that offer clear ROI, efficiency gains, or solve critical data management issues.
   * **Specific, Addressable Needs:** Their core workflows often revolve around well-defined entities like "Client," "Project," "Task," "Time Entry," and "Invoice," making them ideal candidates for an initial, focused UBOM and relevant Open Core modules.
-  * **Value for Data Sovereignty/Control:** Agencies handling sensitive client data are particularly attracted to self-hosting or dedicated hosting options that CompanyOS (Open Core) can provide.
+  * **Value for Data Sovereignty/Control:** Agencies handling sensitive client data are particularly attracted to self-hosting or dedicated hosting options that <SaaS-OS> (Open Core) can provide.
   * **Lower (Relative) Churn:** Compared to very early-stage startups, established SMBs in this category tend to be stickier once a solution is embedded.
   * **Referenceability:** Success stories within this vertical can be highly persuasive to similar businesses.